Habit cough: History

-In the 19th century, habit cough was also referred to as stomach cough.
+In the 19th century, habit cough was also referred to as "stomach cough".

 In the 20th century, the terms habit cough, tic cough, psychogenic cough, somatic cough syndrome and somatic cough disorder have been used to describe a type of chronic cough in the absence of an identifiable medical disease that does not respond to conventional treatment.
 A psychological or psychiatric basis has been considered but not established.

 Habit or tic cough

 The ACCP suggested in 2015 that the name tic cough replace habit cough without any factual or clinical basis, even though there were no clinically apparent shared characteristics with tics and tic disorders.

 Weinberger and Lockshin wrote in 2017: "However, our experience has found habit cough to fit the syndrome best, and has been most acceptable to the families in diagnosing and explaining the nature of the disorder."

 Symptoms

 Habit cough is commonly characterized by a harsh barking cough, and can persist for weeks, months, and even years.
 The cough's hallmarks are severe frequency, sometimes a cough every 2–3 seconds, and the lack of other symptoms such as fever.
 The patient can have trouble falling asleep but once asleep will not cough.
 Absence once asleep is considered essential.

 There are many causes of chronic cough.
-Habit Cough is usually readily identified by its clinical presentation as a reptitive daily non-productive (dry) cough that is absent during sleep.
+Habit cough is usually readily identified by its clinical presentation as a repetitive daily non-productive (dry) cough that is absent during sleep.
 People feel that the cough is different from ordinary coughs.
 The cough can vary in intensity, pattern, and frequency.
 The clinical characteristics bear little resemblance to other causes of cough.
 A chest x-ray and pulmonary function if the child can perform the test are generally sufficient to provide evidence for the absence of lung disease causing the cough.